 - With enough time, you can make more AP than people with less time.
-As an example, working full time gives me less time to play, so someone who is off school for the summer or unemployed (such as many of the Adrestia guild members) can easily make more AP than me.
-There’s nothing wrong with this in principle, as better players can make more AP in less time, though there is a balance here – which many of us don’t like, but it is still a balance.
+As an example, working full time gives me less time to play, so someone who is off school for the summer or unemployed can easily make more AP than me.
+There’s nothing wrong with this in principle, as better players can make more AP in less time, though there is a balance here.
+Many of us don’t like that Emperor will often go to the person who sleeps least and has the most time spent on the computer, but it is still a balance.

 - With enough money, you can pay people to stand and die for you feeding you ticks.
 What’s to stop a player from bringing in 50 other players to feed ticks?
 Absolutely nothing.
 For each player feeding another, the one being fed can make about 140k / hour in an optimal situation.

 If feeding were included in acceptable activities, then that player will make 7.5 million AP / hour.
 Many, many people in ESO have gold measured in hundreds of millions or even billions.
 If someone offered other players one million gold to stand there for an hour or two and die every 5 minutes, would people do it?
 I’m sure that they would.
 There would be no way to beat that person on the leader board (not considering seeing swords on the map and interrupting for the sake of this point).

 - With enough friends or guild mates who want to help, a similar scenario to the point above is applicable.
 In the case of this event, based on the ticks I saw (repaired a wall and got half the tick), there were probably 6 (maybe 7) players feeding.
 One player gives about 2k AP when killed, and the tick for that player is about 10k (five times at a fully upgraded keep).
 Ticks of about 75k with a bit less than 12k per player (considering imperfect timing) would require seven players feeding.